awsdocs/amazon-ec2-user-guide/doc_source/mon-scripts.md

 ### Supported systems<a name="mon-scripts-systems"></a>

-The monitoring scripts were tested on instances using the following systems:
+The monitoring scripts were tested on instances using the following systems\.
+Using the monitoring scripts on any other operating system is unsupported\.
 + Amazon Linux 2
 + Amazon Linux AMI 2014\.09\.2 and later
 + Red Hat Enterprise Linux 6\.9 and 7\.4